-Mary and i visited the Capitol building in Jefferson City right after I filed to run for a seat in the Missouri House.
-Numerous inspiring words are painted In big gold letters in the rotunda.
+My wife, Mary and I visited the Capitol building in Jefferson City right after I filed to run for office.
+Numerous inspiring thoughts are painted In big gold letters in the rotunda.
 My favorite is “Ideas control the world.”

+For democracy to function properly ideas must be discussed and debated in a serious manner.
 I hope that the majority of voters and candidates during this critical election year will focus on ideas and ignore the petty insults and accusations, the attack ads and mudslinging and finger pointing that have come to dominate our political process.

 The time for politics as theater is past.
 We can’t afford it.
 We have to have a calm reasoned discussion leading to the election of the candidates with the best ideas for how to end unemployment; address the threat of climate change; develop clean, renewable sources of energy; control the rising cost of health care; and implement a simple and fair system of taxation.